Argentinian navy detects noises that may be from missing sub

 - The Patagonia coast is notorious for strong storms

-(CNN)Argentina's navy on Monday picked up what could be noises from the country's missing submarine.
+(CNN)Argentina's navy on Monday picked up what could be noises from the country's missing submarine and said the sub's captain reported a "failure" in the vessel's battery system before it disappeared.

 The sonar systems of two ships detected noises sounding like tools being banged against the hull of a submarine, according to a senior US Navy official familiar with the Navy's assistance in the search for the vessel.

 The official said that crews of submarines in distress bang on the vessel's hull to alert passing ships to their location.
+The missing submarine -- the ARA San Juan -- has a crew of 44.

-The Argentinian navy was able to fix the rough location of the sounds and is now concentrating its search in a 35-square-nautical-mile area, approximately 330 miles off the coast of Argentina, the official said.
+The Argentinian navy was able to fix the rough location of the sounds and is now concentrating its search in an area of 35 square nautical miles approximately 330 miles off the coast of Argentina, the official said.

+The submarine was heading from a base in southern Argentina's Tierra del Fuego archipelago to its home port in Mar del Plata.
+It was scheduled to arrive there Sunday.

+The last confirmed contact with the submarine was Wednesday, the navy said.

 A US Navy P-8A Poseidon aircraft, also known as a submarine hunter, is now assisting in the search area.

-The official said that the waters of the Atlantic Ocean where the sounds originated are extremely deep.
+The US official said that the waters of the Atlantic Ocean where the sounds originated are extremely deep.
 The official stressed that search efforts thus far have yet to locate the submarine.

-The Argentinian military has been working with a US company that specializes in satellite communication to determine the location of the submarine.
+The Argentinian military has also been working with a US company that specializes in satellite communication to determine the location of the submarine.

-The ARA San Juan submarine and its 44 crew members were traveling from a base in southern Argentina's Tierra del Fuego archipelago to their home port in Mar del Plata.
-The sub was scheduled to arrive Sunday.

-It was last spotted Wednesday in the San Jorge Gulf, a few hundred kilometers off the coast of southern Argentina's Patagonia region and nearly midway between the two bases.

-Southern Argentina's Patagonia coast is notorious for strong storms.
+The search area, off the Patagonia coast, is notorious for strong storms